EdvardM/railsgirls-ruby/src/basics.md

 {tip-end}

 The reason why both `40 >= 38 + 2` and `'cute kitten' == 'cute ' + 'kitten'`
-work is because they don't compare the _literal code_ you typed, but Ruby _evaluates_ the code in the both sides of the comparison operator, like `==` or `>`.
+are true is obviously because Ruby does not compare the _literal code_ you typed, but Ruby _evaluates_ the code in the both sides of the comparison operator, like `==` or `>`.